Skip to main content

 Obsidian Blade

-Looks amazing.
+Looks great.
 Plays terribly.
-The heavy arc trajectory makes this knife incredibly hard to use.
+The heavy arc trajectory makes this knife hard to use.
 You need to aim way above your target at range, and the slow throw speed means massive prediction requirements.

 The damage and range are good on paper, but you'll never land hits consistently.
 I bought this knife because it looked cool and regretted it immediately.